chowe99/MC-Server-Docs/README.md

           <li><strong>XpBoost</strong>: Gain additional experience from killing mobs.</li>
           <li><strong>Life Steal</strong>: Drains health from the target and transfers it to the player.</li>
           <li><strong>Poison Aspect</strong>: Poisons the mob upon hitting it.</li>
-          <li><strong>Fear</strong>: When you hit a creeper, increase delays their explosion by 12.5 seconds.</li>
+          <li><strong>Fear</strong>: When you hit a creeper, it delays their explosion by 12.5 seconds.</li>
-          <li><strong>Pull</strong> Allows you to retrieve a mob egg with a small probability when you kill a monster.</li>
+          <li><strong>Pull</strong>: Allows you to retrieve a mob egg with a small probability when you kill a monster.</li>
         </ul>
       </li>
       <li>
         <strong>Mace</strong>:
         <ul>
-          <li><strong>Striker</strong>: On mace, have a small chance to call the thunder, if the weather is stormy, the thunder will strike the mob at each hit and work also on lighting_rod.
-Also you are immune to damage thunder.</li>
+          <li><strong>Striker</strong>: With maces, you have a small chance to summon thunder.
+If the weather is stormy, the thunder will strike the mob at each hit and work also on lighting rod.
+Also you are immune to thunder damage.</li>
-          <li><strong>Wind Propulsion</strong> When you striking with your mace the ground, you cause an explosion that sends you into the air, designed to be used in combination with "Wind Burst".</li>
+          <li><strong>Wind Propulsion</strong>: When you strike your mace on the ground, you cause an explosion that sends you into the air, designed to be used in combination with "Wind Burst".</li>
         </ul>
       </li>
       <li>